wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/visuals-power-bi/includes/2-add-visualization.md

 In Power BI Desktop, each visual is represented by an icon in the **Visualizations** pane.
 The types of visuals that are available include charts, maps, cards, a table, a matrix, and many more.
 You will learn how to select the correct visual later in this module.

+This module is instructional, you will have an opportunity to practice in the lab near the end of the module.

 In this example, you want to add a visualization to the report that displays sales data by category name.
-You start by selecting the **CategoryName** and **SalesAmount** fields in the **Fields** pane.
+You start by selecting the **Category** and **Revenue** fields in the **Fields** pane.
 Power BI Desktop then automatically selects a visualization for you, depending on the data type of the fields that you selected.
 In this case, the default visualization type is a table.

 > [!div class="mx-imgBorder"]
 > [![Selecting fields to create visualization](../media/2-add-visualization-ssm.png)](../media/2-add-visualization-ssm.png#lightbox)